yanickrochon/co-efficient/README.md

 ## Features

 * Compiled templates into callable JavaScript functions
-* COmpiled templates are cached, much like `require`'s behaviour
+* Compiled templates are cached, much like `require`'s behaviour
 * 100% Asynchronous using `co` and `--harmony-generators`
 * Templates are streamable using standard `stream.Writable` interfaces
 * Extendable through [`helpers`](#helpers), and [custom blocks](#custom-blocks).